IS-ENES3/IS-ENES-Portal-Website/pages/data-task-force.md

 - Advising and Representing ENES in international coordination activities and in the deployment of international climate data infrastructure — both within Europe and beyond.
 Leading and co-leading European and International climate-related activities on standards.
 - Establishing and promulgating common European positions dealing with data, metadata services and the necessary software and services.

+The ENES DTF will play an advisory role in the specification and operation of the ENES Climate Data Infrastructure (CDI).
+The CDI comprises both contributions from national data service infrastructures and dedicated jointly managed elements, all of which are operated in a collaborative framework by ENES partners to deliver data services supporting output from coordinated climate simulations.
+The DTF supports the objective of turning the CDI into a component of a sustainable European Research Infrastructure.

 Members of ENES Data-TF are, as of July 2022: